 - Plan on a cooking temperature of 275 degrees F. for this Pellet Grill Smoked Turkey recipe.
 Use one or a combination of the following wood selections: apple, cherry, pecan, oak, or hickory.

 - For those who do not own a pellet grill (Camp Chef, Traeger, etc.), you’ll need to set up a two-zone fire on either your charcoal or gas grill.
 Set up your smoker according to the manufacturer’s directions.

 - I recommend keeping a reliable instant-read meat thermometer or temperature probe nearby.
 You will need it for this recipe!

 - Remove the brined turkey from the bag and lightly blot away excess moisture from the surface.
 There is no need to truss the bird or fill the cavity.
 However, you can add a peeled onion, fresh rosemary, or halved orange to the cavity if you wish.

 - If there is room, set an aluminum drip pan to catch the juices, directly underneath the grates where the turkey will go.
 Place the turkey directly onto the grill grates of your smoker.
 Close the lid and let it cook, untouched for 2 1/2 hours.

 - Combine the poultry baste ingredients.
-I recommend heating it in a saucepan before applying.
+I recommend heating it in a saucepan before applying it.
 If you’d rather use a spritz, I recommend apple cider vinegar or apple juice.

 - Brush the poultry baste onto the turkey.
 You might need to move the turkey to gain access to the other half.

 - Close the lid and let the turkey cook for another 2 hours, then baste once more.
 Reheat the baste as needed.

-- Close lid once more and cook for another 3 hours, or until the thigh and legs read 175 degrees F, and the thickest part of the breast reaches 165 degrees.
+- Close the lid once more and cook for another 3 hours, or until the thigh and legs read 175 degrees F, and the thickest part of the breast reaches 165 degrees.
 Don’t panic if the breast meat reaches 175 degrees.
 It will be moist and delicious!